Posted on 2022/11/14

 emacs Since late 2020

-Pico and Nano
+Pico and Nano _

 As a systems administration and a PHP developer, I primarily built CMS type stacks and shopping cart applications.
-These
+These editors worked well but I found myself wasting so much time navigating with page up and page down

-Vim
+Vim _

 When I discovered vim and what it could do, I became interested..
 But...

 It was really difficult for me to pick up.
-Once I managed to make the switch to a modal editor, I never
+Once I managed to make the switch to a modal editor, I never looked back.

 vim configuration was always mystical to me (and still is).
-I could barely customize it outside of it’s
+I could barely customize it outside of it's stock configuration so that's what I used.

-doom emacs
+doom emacs _

 Being a vim user for so many years has basically burned those keys into my brain.